-Welcome to St Gabriel's SEND Information Report which contains our contribution to Bury's Local offer (www.sendlocalofferbury.com).
+Welcome to St Gabriel's SEND Information Report which contains our contribution to Bury's Local offer.
 At St Gabriel's we take pride in our inclusive and nurturing environment.
 Difference is valued and we focus on harnessing strengths, each student is challenged to be the best they can be.